Palo Alto College, one of the Alamo Colleges, has been a

 With thousands of graduates, we continue to provide education that is accessible, with programs and resources that ensure success.
 Students from Palo Alto College are prepared to transition to a four-year university or advance in the workplace.
 By continuing to foster a strong economy on the Southside by providing valuable and desirable employees, we are able to develop relationships throughout the southern sector that ultimately benefit the entire surrounding community.
 We do this because all of us at Palo Alto College are dedicated to the success of our students, our employees, and our community.

 Begun in 1985 with 231 students, Palo Alto College reached a record enrollment of 9,163 students in Fall 2011.
 The students are 69 percent Hispanic and 80 percent are enrolled as part-time students.
-For a quick look at some facts, please see PAC Quick Student Facts.
+For a quick look at some facts, please see the annual PAC Fact Book.

 Palo Alto College offers a variety of two-year Associate Degree programs that can lead directly to the workforce or be applied toward transfer to a university.
-The College also offers short-term Certificate programs that lead directly to a job.
-Non-credit classes are offered through Corporate and Community Education.
+The College also offers short-term job-training through certificate programs that lead directly to the workforce.

-The College also has partnerships for training with Toyota and its suppliers, CPS Energy and others.
-It also is a site for VITA volunteers to help low-income residents prepare their income tax returns.
+Palo Alto College also has partnerships for training with Toyota and its suppliers, CPS Energy and others.
+The campus serves a site for VITA volunteers to help low-income residents prepare their income tax returns.